krystiankowalik/cache/README.md

 The tests prove that the containers for cache with optimal performance are: ListOrderedMap and HashMap+ArrayList.
 As the first is more efficient and provides a greater quality of code, it was selected for this purpose.

+Nevertheless, I believe that the solution would require further testing before implementing it as part of the system.

+### Eviction policy

+According to the specification, the cache has been implemented as a FIFO structure - if the maximum capacity is reached, the eldest element has to be removed in order to add a new one.
+This approach should be sufficient if the the multiple, recurring requests that affect the performance of the application coincide with each other.
+In the opposite scenario however, it would be worth considering structuring the cache as a LRU map, which would remove elements based on its 'popularity', i.e. how often it was accessed.
+Such solution would keep in the cache the most needed objects.